kwokcheong/Project4-TeachSenpai/README.md

 As a University student, I came to realize how important it was to have teaching assistants(TA) readily available for us to seek help from and the impact it accumulatively had on my studies.
 There were many times where I found myself stuck on a problem and the guidance from my TA and lecturers were key factors to helping me understand those concepts.

 However, not all students have access to readily available teaching assistants.
 Some may be self-learners, part-time students, or may simply just have no one to seek help from.
-This hinders their learning progress and makes it difficult for them to learn new, and more difficult concepts.
+This hinders their learning progress and makes it difficult for them to learn new, difficult concepts.
 While many online materials may be available on Udemy, coursera or youtube, pre-made learning courses do not directly address the specific questions or misconceptions a student may have.
 Thus despite the many materials and thousands of open tabs a student went through on their google chrome page, they may still find themselves scratching their heads over the content, hoping someone could enlighten them on where they went wrong.

 My motivation for this project is to bridge the gap between University students and self-learners, so that even self-learners would have access to the same level of support and guidance a university student may have.
 And ultimately, become the go-to platform for on-demand consultations and learning.